 Another sensitive point counter Iran by the US and its allies, Syria remains.
 In late August, a special office 2016 UN special envoy in SyriaSteffan de MisturaHe said the Ambassador of Iran appreciated the assistance of Syria, including military and economic, totaling approximately $ 6 billion a year.
 Iran provides Syria additional credit lines for the purchase of Iranian goods.
 In Syria, Iran believes PresidentBashar al-Assadits key ally, despite the secular ideology of the Syrian regime.
 Hostile forces Iran indicate that this tendency is due to the dominance when Assad Alawite community, which allegedly practiced version of Islam, Shiism close.
 Iran, apparently afraid that the "Islamic State" and other Sunni Islamic extremists come to power if the current Federal authorities in Damascus falls.
 Assad's regime for many years was a close ally of Iran in the Arab world.

 Another point.
-Iranian presence in Syria is connected with the fight against Israel and support for the Lebanese "Hezbollah".
-This factor is particularly fond indicate Tel Aviv.
-In the event of a peaceful settlement in Syria, Iran will almost certainly seek to continue to supply Syria use and protection of "Hizbullah", which is in the exhausting confrontation with Israel.
-Iran's Supreme Leader Khamenei has repeatedly defined Israel as a "cancerous tumor" that should be removed from the region.
-In his speech in September 2015 years Khamenei said that, most likely, Israel will no longer exist after 25 years.
-Said Khamenei deadline for Israel coincides with the end of the joint comprehensive action plan.
+The Iranian presence in Syria is linked to the struggle with Israel and the support of Lebanese Hezbollah.
+Tel-Aviv is especially fond of this factor.
+In the case of a peaceful settlement in Syria, Iran will almost certainly seek to continue using Syria to supply and protect Hezbollah, which is in exhausting confrontation with Israel.
+Iran's Supreme Leader Khamenei has repeatedly identified Israel as a "cancer tumor", which should be removed from the region.
+In his September 2015 speech, Khamenei stated that, most likely, Israel would not exist in 25 years.
+Khamenei's deadline for Israel coincides with the end of the Joint Comprehensive Plan of Action.

 Running placement of the regular armed forces of Iran in Syria is important, because in the modern period, they were never deployed outside the borders of Iran.
 In addition, since the end of 2015, Iran has significantly increased its direct military cooperation with Russia in Syria.

 Apparently, it is the continuing presence of Iran in Syria and Israel, a negative position on this issue make a new presidential administration Trump look for opportunities to review the previous American policy towards Iran.
 During the presidential election campaign in the United States in 2016, the then candidate Trump was very critical of in relation to the "advanced Obama" a comprehensive Joint Action Plan of the INP.
-February 1 2017, the new administration in the form of statements by then-national security adviserMichael FlynnHe warned Iran in connection with the ongoing tests of ballistic missiles and "malicious" regional activities.
-However, representatives of the National Security Council explained at the time that any US retaliatory measures will be separated from the joint comprehensive action plan.
-However, on President Trump warned that "all options remain open" to respond to Iran's ballistic missile testing and "malicious acts" of Iran.
-Threats administration Trump against Iran in February 2017 years and the subsequent diplomatic contacts with the Saudis believe that the United States and Trampe tend to deepen defense ties with the countries of the GCC.
+February 1 2017, the new administration in the form of statements by then-national security adviserMichael Flynnwarned Iran in connection with the ongoing testing of ballistic missiles and "malicious" regional activities.
+However, representatives of the National Security Council explained then that any US response would be separated from the Joint Comprehensive Plan of Action.
+True, further President Trump warned that "all options remain open" to respond to the tests of Iranian ballistic missiles and the "malicious actions" of Iran.
+The threats of the Trump administration to Iran in February of the year 2017 and the subsequent diplomatic contacts with the Saudis suggest that the US and Trampe are inclined to deepen their defense ties with the GCC states.

 19 2017 April, the US Secretary of StateRex TillersonHe said that the review of relations with Iran, which he announced a day earlier in a letter to Congress, will cover not only the nuclear deal, but also Iran's actions in the Middle East.
 Tillerson accused Iran of undermining US interests in Lebanon, Iraq, Syria and Yemen.
 However, it is unclear what specific action against Iran could take the United States.
 After the unilateral US withdrawal from the agreement on the Joint Comprehensive Action Plan will not mean the automatic restoration of the regime of international sanctions against Iran.

-All year 2016 American experts discussed the question of whether the joint comprehensive plan of action to change the policy of the national security of Iran can, and if so, in what way and in what direction.
-On the one hand, it was recognized that the exemption from sanctions to increase the financial capacity to support Iran's regional allies and proxies.
-On the other hand, Iran also received the incentive to avoid actions that could provoke new sanctions.
-Since the beginning of the year 2017 Iran apparently seeks to ease tensions in its relations with the GCC countries by using intermediary Kuwait and Oman.
-In this regard, it is unclear how the latest US threats can affect relationships in the Iranian leadership.
-Rowhani possible defeat in the presidential elections of May 19 2017 years may lead to the fact that the "reformists" in the Iranian leadership position shaken, and the new Iranian government will be less committed to the principle of joint comprehensive action plan.
-On the other hand, Washington hopes to the case, that is. e. for a quick and "sudden" departure from the political arena of the Supreme Leader Ayatollah Khamenei, which could dramatically change the foreign policy of Iran, depending on his successor.
+For the entire 2016 year, US experts discussed whether the Joint Comprehensive Action Plan could change Iran's national security policy, and if so, in what way and in what direction.
+On the one hand, it was recognized that the exemption from sanctions would increase Iran's financial capabilities to support regional allies and proxies.
+On the other hand, Iran has also received an incentive to avoid actions that could provoke new sanctions.
+Since the beginning of 2017, Iran has obviously sought to ease tensions in relations with the GCC countries, using the mediation of Kuwait and Oman.
+In this regard, it is unclear how the latest American threats can affect the relationship in the Iranian leadership.
+The possible defeat of Roukhani in the presidential election of 19 May 2017 may lead to the fact that the positions of the "reformists" in the Iranian leadership will be shaken, and the new Iranian government will become less committed to the principles of the Joint Comprehensive Plan of Action.
+On the other hand, Washington hopes for the case, that is, for the rapid and "sudden" withdrawal from the political arena of Iran's Supreme Leader Ayatollah Khamenei, which can dramatically change Iran's foreign policy, depending on its successor.

 And because all of these turns are problematic, then the United States, in addition to threats against Iran, is one way - the extension or the institutionalization of a coalition of Sunni Arab states that can succeed in proxy conflicts in the victory over the movements and governments, supported by Iran.
 Consequently, conflicts in Yemen, Syria, and Iraq must continue, and Iran is not afraid of this form of confrontation.